SvenMatzke/userv/userv.core/README.rst

 in the appropriate packages.

-The general gist of the response functions is to create a generator which will be used to consomed by your server.
+The general gist of the response functions is to create a generator which will be used to consumed by your server.

 if you want to have full control about your memory flow or need to write a few memory hungry responses feel free to write an response yourself.